 Base Salaries.
 Base salaries represent a usual and expected component of executive compensation, and are paid to provide executives with a fixed level of compensation.
-In setting base salaries for the executive officers, the Committee considered the following factors:
+In setting base salaries for the executive officers, the Compensation Committee considered the following factors:

-- the responsibilities and critical leadership role of the executives; - the experience and individual performance of the executives, and their contribution to the Company's strategic initiatives; - the Company's financial performance, judged in light of external market factors; - the Company's stock price performance, in absolute terms and relative to its peers and the market as a whole: - the Committee's evaluation of market demand for executives with similar capability and experience; - the Committee's desire to strike an appropriate balance between the fixed elements of compensation and the variable performance-based elements; and - obligations under employment agreements.
+- the responsibilities and critical leadership role of the executives; - the experience and individual performance of the executives, and their contribution to the Company's strategic initiatives;

+- the Company's financial performance, judged in light of external market factors; - the Company's stock price performance, in absolute terms and relative to its peers and the market as a whole; - the Compensation Committee's evaluation of market demand for executives with similar capability and experience; - the Compensation Committee's desire to strike an appropriate balance between the fixed elements of compensation and the variable performance-based elements; and - obligations under employment agreements.

-Salary levels are typically considered annually as part of the Company's performance review process, or upon a promotion or other change in job responsibility.
-For 2014, each of the named executive officers received an increase in base salary, reflected as a percentage of 2013 base salary, as follows: J. Allen Fine -3.6%; James A. Fine, Jr. -3.8%; W. Morris Fine -3.8%.
+Salary levels are generally considered annually as part of the Company's performance review process, or upon a promotion or other change in job responsibility.
+For fiscal 2016, each of the named executive officers received an increase in base salary, reflected as a percentage of fiscal 2015 base salary, as follows: J. Allen Fine - 3.79%; James A. Fine, Jr. -3.83%; W. Morris Fine - 3.83%.
 These increases were provided primarily as cost of living increases.

 Annual Incentive Bonuses.
 Discretionary annual incentive bonuses are provided to reward performance and motivate the executives to achieve the Company's short-term and long-term objectives.
-In determining annual incentive bonus amounts, the Committee seeks to link a substantial portion of each individual's total annual compensation to the attainment of these objectives.
-In determining annual incentive bonus amounts, the Committee considers each executive's level of responsibility and degree of influence on the Company's objectives, as well as the Committee's desire to strike an appropriate balance between the fixed elements of compensation and the variable performance-based elements.
+In determining annual incentive bonus amounts, the Compensation Committee seeks to link a substantial portion of each individual's total annual compensation to the attainment of these objectives.
+In determining annual incentive bonus amounts, the Compensation Committee considers each executive's level of responsibility and degree of influence on the Company's objectives, as well as the Compensation Committee's desire to strike an appropriate balance between the fixed elements of compensation and the variable performance-based elements.
 By design, at-risk pay for the named executive officers is generally a significant component of the total compensation package, between 55% and 70% of potential total cash compensation.

 Grants of incentive bonuses are based primarily upon the attainment of the Company's short-term and long-term objectives.
 The incentive bonus compensation for any given year is not tied to target amounts by a specific fixed formula.
-In determining the incentive bonus amounts, the Committee reviews the Company's progress toward meeting its objectives, and each executive officer's contribution toward that progress, in the context of award amounts from prior years, as well as the Committee's judgment and use of discretion.
+In determining the incentive bonus amounts, the Compensation Committee reviews the Company's progress toward meeting its objectives, and each executive officer's contribution toward that progress, in the context of award amounts from prior years, as well as the Compensation Committee's judgment and use of discretion.

-The annual incentive bonus for J. Allen Fine decreased from \$500,000 for 2013 to \$300,000 for 2014, and each of the annual incentive bonuses for James A. Fine, Jr. and W. Morris Fine decreased from \$575,000 for 2013 to \$350,000 for 2014.
-The incentive bonuses paid to the named executive officers for 2013 were increased significantly over historical levels in recognition of the Company attaining record revenues, net income and earnings per share in 2013, along with a return on equity of 12.12%, profit margin of 11.65% and operating margin of 17.06%.
-The Committee reduced the incentive bonuses for 2014 to amounts more consistent with historical bonus levels.
+The annual incentive bonus for J. Allen Fine increased from \$450,000 for fiscal 2015 to \$750,000 for fiscal 2016, and each of the annual incentive bonuses for James A. Fine, Jr. and W. Morris Fine increased from \$450,000 for fiscal 2015 to \$750,000 for fiscal 2016 reflecting the Committee's recognition of performance of the named executive officers and their contribution toward the Company attaining record revenues in 2016, along with a return on equity of 12.59%, profit margin of 14.10% and operating margin of 20.31%.